-Hazelmere Dam is the source of raw water for the Hazelmere WTP (Figure 12.18, Table 12.12).
-The current yield of the dam, at a 98% assurance of supply, is 88 M l /day.
+Hazelmere Dam is the source of raw water for the Hazelmere WTP (Figure 12.17, Table 12.12).
+The yield of the dam, at a 98% assurance of supply, is 92 M l /day.
 The WTP has a current design capacity of 75 M l /day and receives raw water through an 800 mm diameter steel pipeline (Table 12.13).

-Figure 12.18 Hazelmere Water Treatment Plant.
+Figure 12.17 Hazelmere Water Treatment Plant.

 The treatment process at Hazelmere WTP consists of chemical dosing, clarification, filtration and disinfection.
 Sludge treatment is by means of a gravity settling and a Centrifuge Sludge Dewatering System.
 The characteristics of the Hazelmere WTP are shown in Table 12.12.
-There is 25 M l of clear water storage available on the site in the form of two 12.5 M l tanks.
-The operational philosophy for the two balancing tanks is to allow the concrete roof balancing tank to supply Avondale and the floating roof balancing tank to supply Grange, Waterloo and Ndwedwe Reservoirs.
+There is 25 M l of clear water storage available on the site in the form of two 12.5 M l reservoirs.
+One reservoir has a concrete roof and the other a floating roof with plans to have it converted to a concrete roof.
+The operational philosophy for the two balancing reservoirs is to allow the concrete roof-balancing reservoir to supply Avondale and the floating roof-balancing reservoir to supply Grange, Waterloo and Ndwedwe Reservoirs.